-In June 2016, the FASB issued ASU 2016-13, Financial

-Flows (Topic 230).
+In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows (Topic 230).
 This update clarifies how entities should classify certain cash receipts and cash payments on the statement of cash flows.
 ASU 2016-15 also clarifies how the predominance principle should be applied when cash receipts and cash payments have aspects of more than one class of cash flows.
 Additionally, the FASB issued ASU 2016-18 in November 2016 to address the classification and presentation of changes in restricted cash on the statement of cash flows.
 The guidance in these updates should be applied retrospectively and are effective for fiscal years beginning after December 15, 2017, and interim periods within those years.
 Early adoption is permitted.
-The Company plans to adopt the provisions of these updates at the beginning of fiscal year 2018 and is currently assessing the impact on its consolidated statement of cash flows.
+The Company plans to adopt the provisions of these updates at the beginning of fiscal year 2018.
+The adoption of ASU 2016-15 is not expected to have a material impact on the Company's consolidated financial statements.